 - No ability to monitor and adjust the cook remotely (via WiFi)

 That’s it!
 Thanks for reading, I hope you found this comparison of pellet and offset smokers interesting/useful.
-If you think a pellet smoker would be your best option please check out my Pellet Grill/Smoker FAQ and my Wood Pellet Grill/Smoker Guide. 🙂
+If you think a pellet smoker would be your best option please check my Wood Pellet Grill/Smoker Guide. 🙂

 Research/compare over 240 pellet grills/smokers on sale today